richandrysek/ceedling-waf/doc/slow_start.md

 #### build

-Build artifacts, the ceedling artifcats are in the subdirectory ```ceedling``` .
+Build artifacts for a target and ceedling.
+The ceedling artifcats, including gcov reports, are in the subdirectory ```ceedling``` .

 #### MCAL

 It consists of two components *app* and *mcal*.
 In the "app" is an application's main function.
 The mcal is an microcontroller abstarction layer, in our case with GPIO and LED modules.
 These will be tested with a ceedling.

 **NOTE** For testing on a host system were needed to modify the mcu_reg.h with this code part
         '''#ifdef TEST''' , to emulate registers.

 Each component has its own wscript file.